morrownr/7612u/README.md

 LED does not come on automatically when the system is turned on.
 In looking at the source code, it appears this behavior is intentional and I understand that because one of the first things I do is disable the LED, if possible, when I install a new adapter.
-Should we submit an issue or pull request to change this behavior?
-What should the behavior be?
+There is a way to turn the LED on if you so desire.

 To turn on the LED, please follow instructions below: (does not work with Secure Mode)